e2tha-e/template-engine-comparison/README.md

 imperative?

 Any answer to that is subjective.
 The package size difference is so small that it is not a compelling reason.
-Both paradigms can be critized as being hard to follow.
+Both paradigms can be criticized as being hard to follow.
 Functional because it is functional.
 Imperative because for-loops do nothing but cause side-effects, and they don't explicitly declare which data they mutate.
 Case in point: